 In March 2012, we acquired Loopt, Inc., or Loopt, for approximately \$33.6 million in cash in exchange for all of its outstanding shares.
 Loopt's results of operations are included in our consolidated results of operations following the acquisition date.
-Pro-forma results of operations have not been presented because the effect of this acquisition was not material to our financial results.
-We committed to pay \$9.8 million in retention-based incentives for employees we hired in connection with the acquisition of Loopt.
+We paid \$9.8 million in retention-based incentives for employees we hired in connection with the acquisition of Loopt.
 In December 2012, we converted Loopt from a corporation to a limited liability company.